ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Mouse X1 button, West: Left arrow, East: Right arrow, North: Mouse right button (default for B), South: Pointer reset

 In Flycast's Video settings, check VSync.
 In Controls settings, for Default Mouse, select Port A, click Map, select Dreamcast Controls, Reset the mapping.
 Then map Reload to Button 4, click Done.
 For Keyboard, select Port A, click Map, Reset the mapping, click Done.
 Under Dreamcast Devices, set Port A to Light Gun, select Sega VMU, check Crosshair.
+To hide the crosshair of inactive player, set the corresponding crosshair color alpha value (A) to 0.

 Press F11 to switch to fullscreen.
 Calibrate the gun crosshair in game's Options menu.